 So, let's insert a cause and effect here.

-From this understanding it is clear that the verses or passages where He's showing/displaying emotions (whatever that may be, in this case repenting) is simply Him showing Himself as a God with emotions, just as Jesus displayed (Jn.
+From what has been seen and explained, it is clear that the verses or passages where He's showing/displaying emotions (whatever that may be, in this case repenting) is simply Him showing Himself as a God with emotions, just as Jesus displayed (Jn.
 11:32-38, Lk.
 19:37-41ff), and not because He made a mistake.
-Furthermore, with..

 (i)the verses displayed above (and there are many more than they),